 Junior Review for Studio Art Majors

 Please be advised that this is an example of what you will need to do to complete Junior Review.
-Because dates (and even some requirements) change each year, you should consult your advisor or watch out for announcements via your student mail.
+Because dates (and even some requirements) change each year, you should consult your advisor or watch for announcements via your student mail.

 VERY IMPORTANT: The Junior Review is offered once per year.
 It must be successfully completed to begin work on the senior project.
 Failure to be on campus or failing the Junior Review will result in retaking the Junior Review the following year, which may result in a student having to take an additional semester to complete the Senior Project at Hartwick College and graduate.
 A student who fails the Junior Review may also choose to change majors.

-During the spring term of the junior year, the overall curriculum and college studio work of all studio art majors is formally reviewed by the art and art history faculty.
+During the spring term of the junior year, the overall curriculum and college studio work of all art majors is formally reviewed by the art and art history faculty.
 At this time students must provide 6-8 examples of their work, sketchbooks/process drawings, information for labels for their work and an artist's statement.
 Specific dates of the review are in the following document.

 - MANDATORY MEETING FOR ALL JUNIORS